cryptofinlabs/bskt-daf/README.md

 A *data manager* creates a *portfolio data contract* that lists the top 10 Ethereum tokens by market cap.
 On a quarterly basis, the manager updates the tokens and weights to represent the current top 10.
-They receive ether from any party that wants to access the data.
+They receive Ether from any party that wants to access the data.

 Anyone can deploy a *fund* that represents the top 10 Ethereum tokens by market cap.
 This fund is paired to the existing data contract, and reads it at the end of every quarter.
 When a rebalance is